xavius-rb/xavius/xavius-core/README.md

 ## Form Classes

 Form classes are subclasses of `Xavius::Form::Base`.
-You can follow the same convention for naming your Form class.
-Form classes are basically ActiveModel instances, so you can validate your request action-based
+You can follow the same convention for naming your Form class so Xavius will automatically load your validations.
 We also have form generators so you can create classes mistake-free.
 Run `bin/rails generate xavius:form create posts`

+Form classes are basically ActiveModel instances, so you can apply any ActiveModel validations that you don't want to be globally accessed when your ActiveRecord instance is created or updated.
+This offers:
+- Extremelly flexibility: one ActiveRecord class can potentially have, in different contexts, a different set of validations to run.
+- Prevent Fat Models: encapsulating validations per action form frees ActiveRecord from dedicated extensive logic.

 ```ruby
 # app/forms/posts/create_form.rb